 DATARATE, may be accessed via the PHY-SAP.

-Upon the PMD receiving the transmitted PLCP preamble, PMD_RSSI.indication shall report a receive signal strength to the PLCP.
-This activity is indicated by the PLCP to the MAC via a PHY-CCA.indication primitive.
+Upon receiving the transmitted PHY preamble, the PHY measures a receive signal strength.
+This activity is indicated by the PHY to the MAC via a PHY-CCA.indication primitive.
 A PHY-CCA.indication(BUSY, channel-list) primitive is also issued as an initial indication of reception of a signal as specified in 22.3.19.5 (CCA sensitivity).
 The channel-list parameter of the PHY-CCA.indication primitive is absent when the operating channel width is 20 MHz.
 The channel-list parameter is present and includes the element “primary” when the operating channel width is 40 MHz, 80 MHz, 160 MHz or

 80+80 MHz.